jamesquinlan/syllabus-template/README.md

 There are optional settings controlled by logical switches for sections to include (or not), such as specific course policies or important dates.
 More sections can be added to [syllabus.tex](syllabus.tex) as needed.

+## Global Directory
+Files in the global directory are university-wide policies or files common to *all* your syllabi (assuming >1 teaching load).
+Add files as needed and include them in [syllabus.tex](syllabus.tex).

 ## Local Files

 Edit files (except [courseinfo.tex](local/courseinfo.tex)) as appropriate in the local directory to meet your needs.
-You may also need to add files as needed, then include them in the [syllabus.tex](syllabus.tex) file.
+You may also add files as needed in the local directory, then include them in the [syllabus.tex](syllabus.tex) file.

 ## Logo